 The divorce in the Netherlands may be asked at any time after the marriage, there is not required to be married for a certain period before entering into divorce procedures.
 The divorce is achieved by registration of the judgment in the registers of civil status.
 The registration can be done only after the judgment has become untouchable (the force of res judicata).
 The registration must be completed within six months after the judgment has become final, otherwise it will lose its effect.
 If the marriage was registered abroad and the foreign marriage certificate is not included in the Dutch registers of births, the divorce procedure implies the entering of the divorce judgment in the special register of civil status of Hague.

 The Netherlands has fairly specific rules concerning the income and assets during marriage.
 The legal system is the community of property.
 This implies, in principle, all property of the spouses, both obtained before and during the marriage, in the community.
+Our lawyer who is specialized in Family Law in the Netherlands can give you more details about these rules.

 Also, all debts contracted before and during the marriage, in principle, fall within the community, regardless of which of the spouses’ debt is incurred.
 Any creditor can recover the debt from any of the spouses.
 The community property is dissolved by divorce and the the joint estate should be divided.
 The basic principle in the law applied for divorce in Netherlands is that each spouse is entitled to half.
 The spouses may agree on other division of assets on the basis of a divorce agreement or by the distribution of goods.